hardyjosh/svelte-wagmi-stores/README.md

 A simple wrapper around the @wagmi/core library, providing readable stores for use in Svelte/SvelteKit applications.

+**This library is currently under active development and is subject to frequent breaking changes.
+It is recommended to pin dependencies to a specific version.**

 ## Installation

 Add the `svelte-wagmi-stores` package and the peer dependencies.